jsumners/jrfom.com/content/posts/2021/11/17/career-path.md

 and had to scale way back in order to focus on the core curriculum and succeed.
 After one semester, my GPA was 2.0; by graduation, it was 2.92.
 I _almost_ got it back above 3.0 with many consecutive ≥3.0 semesters.
-I relate the story of my academic struggle/perseverance as proof the my path has not been ideal.
+I relate the story of my academic struggle/perseverance as proof that my path has not been ideal.
 Also, to show that even such an abysmal start can be overcome with hard work.

 Throughout the whole time I was pushing through university, I was either frontline technical support or a "student assistant" in the networking